What is a Hard Asset?

 - It is comparatively simple to understand as compared to soft assets.
 One can just buy a property and use it for his purpose or rent it out or lease out and also anticipate future earnings or vacancies.
-So such assets classes are simple in how it works when compared to soft assets like bonds or equities where the value is dependent on macro-economic factors and moreover we cannot anticipate how it will act like.
+So such assets classes are simple in how it works when compared to soft assets like bonds or equities where the value is dependent on macro-economic factors.
+Moreover, we cannot anticipate how it will act.

 - Its value cannot be wiped out overnight like that of soft assets.
-When share prices fall down in bearish market prices of stock can go down equivalent to near zero.
-The prices of these assets can come down with market fluctuation but it will not get wiped out overnight.
+When share prices fall in the bearish market, prices of stock can go down equivalent to near zero.
+The prices of these assets can come down with market fluctuation, but it will not get wiped out overnight.

-- It provides scope for long term gain in the form of appreciation and other rental incomes for e.g. real estate revenue.
+- It provides scope for long term gain in the form of appreciation and other rental incomes, e.g., real estate revenue.

-- It provides a kind of regular income which is common for real estates which is attractive and stable too.
+- It provides a kind of regular income, which is common for real estates; and is attractive and stable too.